shysudo/make_new/README.md

         func new(T) *T

-It can be seen its function parameter is a type T and it return value is a pointer to memory address of its type *T.
+It can be seen that its function parameter is a type T and it return value is a pointer to memory address of its type *T.

 We can also put,